NoahDR17/The_Apostle/README.md

 - Background image
   _ Immediately sets the tone for the website, creating a visually aesthetic and welcoming first impression.
-  _ sets the baseline for the colours that will be used throughout the rest of the site.
+  _ Sets the baseline for the colours that will be used throughout the rest of the site.
   ![Background-Image](docs/readme_media/background.jpg)

 - About Us Section